elastos/Elastos.Developer.Website/content/guides/digital_identities.md

 ## Signing users in / up in app

 {{< todo "Explain how to sign up/in in apps, using a wallet app like elephant" >}}

+## Signing/Validating documents

+{{< todo "Explain how to validate documents using a wallet like elephant, to proove ownership, or approve some content" >}}